 - Place in your freezer for 8 hours.

 - Remove the frozen cherry filling from the tray and set back in the freezer until you are ready to coat them.

-- In a saucepan melt 1 cup of the dark chocolate chips.
+- In a saucepan and 1 cup of the dark chocolate chips and melt the chocolate.
 Remove from the heat and then drop the cherry bites in, one at a time, and coat with the chocolate on all sides.
 TIP: The chocolate will start to firm up after a few cherries have been coated.
 Set the pan back on the stove top and add more chocolate chips until it is a smooth, liquidy consistency and then let cool for 30 seconds before you continue the process.
 You will go through the whole bag of chips.